 The "great cruise" was the sailing of the Great White Fleet, which visited San Francisco in 1908.
 Muller got a lot of photos of ships in their white paint.
 I'm not sure about the "three years ago" thing with the Kaiser, ten or twelve years would be closer.
 (Unless this is a second "honor" that I can't find any other reference to.)

 The Catalog of Copyright Entries shows registration of photos of the USS California in San Diego Bay, and the San Francisco Naval Training Station from August 1913.
 These could have been taken by Enrique, they appear to fit his style.

-Many more photos were taken and published over the next seven years, but these aren't as confusing -- the published works show "E. Muller, Jr." or "Muller."
+Many more photos were taken and published over the next seven years, but these aren't as confusing—the published works show "E. Muller, Jr." or "Muller."
 By this point, Robert was publishing his own postcards.
-He may have taken photos himself, in his capacity as an Official Photographer, US Navy, or he may have been buying photos from active duty sailors.
+He may have taken photos himself, in his capacity as an official photographer for the U.S. Navy, or he may have been buying photos from active-duty sailors.